fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/SoftwareBitBang/README.md

 It is possible that the problem is other hardware present e.g. for CAN.

+## Send and receive

+Two devices with similar structure including error handling.

 ## TaskMgrI2C20x4PJON

 This example is not working properly on the Totem Minilab.
 This is being investigated with simpler cases.

+## Send Arbitrary values

+This code has this advice which I have not been following:

+Avoid simultaneous transmission of Serial and SoftwareBitBang data

+Serial.flush();

 ## Network Analysis